Create Projects

 The Failure Action supports the following operations:

-- No action (by default): do not take any action, device state may stay in failure until connectiviy is back
+- No action (by default): do not take any action, device state may stay in failure or unknown mode, until connectiviy is back.

-- Force reboot: perform a forced reboot operation by terminating all processes, should cause no dirty file systems
+- Force reboot: perform a forced reboot operation, all processes are killed, all file systems are unmounted or remounted read-only.
+Should cause no dirty file systems.

 To be supported soon: